-Appendix 5: Policy HS1 - Local Connection Criteria - Affordable Housing Only
+Appendix 6: Policy HS1 - Local Occupancy Criteria - Affordable Housing Only

-A person will be considered to meet the local occupancy conditions if immediately before taking up occupation of the affordable dwelling, he/she or a member of his/her household meets one of the following criteria:
+A person will be considered to meet the local occupancy conditions if immediately before taking up occupation of the affordable dwelling, he/she or a member of his/her household:

-- The person lives in the locality and has done so for a continuous period of at least three years. - The person works permanently in the locality and has done so for a continuous period of at least three years. - The person is an existing social tenant who needs to move to take up an offer of work in the district, as detailed in the Government's 'Right to Move' statutory guidance (DCLG, March 2015). - The person has moved away but has strong established and continuous links with the relevant locality by reason of birth or long term immediate family connections. - The person needs to live in the locality because they need substantial care from a relative who has lived in the locality for at least three years, or needs to provide substantial care to a relative who has lived in the locality at least three years.
-Substantial care means that identified as required by a medical doctor or relevant statutory support agency.
+- Currently lives in the relevant locality and has done so for a continuous period of at least three years - 2.
+Works in the relevant locality and has done so for a continuous period of at least three years; - 3.
+Needs to move to take up an offer of work in the district, as detailed in the Government's 'Right to Move' statutory guidance (DCLG, March 2015); - 4.
+Has moved away but has strong established and continuous links with the relevant locality by reason of birth or long term immediate family connections; and/or - Needs substantial care from a relative who has lived in the locality for at least three years, or needs to provide substantial care to a relative who has lived in the locality least three years.
+Substantial care means that identified as required by a medical doctor or relevant statutory support agency

-"Locality" refers to the parish and surrounding parishes.
-In terms of marketing an affordable property, if after a reasonable period of active marketing an occupier cannot be found the definition would cascade out to include the County of Cumbria.
+The definition of "locality" refers to the parish and surrounding parishes in the first instance, and if after a reasonable period of active marketing an occupier cannot be found the definition would cascade out to include the County.
+Following a further reasonable period of marketing if no reasonable offers have been received from qualifying potential occupiers the property may be marketed on the open market.